ora0600/confluent-live-dr-demo/part3.md

 Two dedicated cluster in two different regions and two different cloud providers are created.
 This is Gold-Standard for DR.
 ![DR Design clusters](img/clusters.png)

-These clusters are linked with three cluster links.
+These clusters are linked with three cluster links or better 2 cluster links.
+The bidirectional link in created as one link in each cluster under the same name.
 ![DR Design clusters](img/cluster_links.png)

 Now, you can start the clients: